 You cannot expect someone to treat or value you any more or better than how you do with yourself.

 What you believe of yourself is what you openly invite others unconsciously to come into your life and demonstrate to you.
-Now, this doesn’t mean that when you are being “the you” who has great self-value, that everyone in your life will treat you as so, but what it does do, is set standards of how you expect to be treated.
-Now if these standards are not met, you will have a lot more control of being able to disconnect with those who are not living up to these standards.
+Now, this doesn’t mean that when you are being “the you” who has great self-value, everyone in your life will treat you as so, but what it does do, is set standards of how you expect to be treated.
+Now if these standards are not met, you will have a lot more control over being able to disconnect with those who are not living up to these standards.
 As for those who have very little self-value, they will leech on to people who value them more than they value themselves and will struggle a lot with disconnecting with them if the relationship changes for the worst.

 2. Take from the experience, don’t allow the experience to take from you.

 To take is to gain, to be taken from, is to lose.